nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 ## Engineering organization size

 The tooling I described here was developed over a range of time where Stripe's engineering team grew from a few hundred to over a thousand.
-While many of the components here existed in some form since Stripe's earliest days, the "mature" versions of these tools desscribed here were built and maintained by Stripe's developer productivity team (often known as "devprod"), which consisted of perhaps 10 engineers by the end of my tenure.
+While many of the components here existed in some form since Stripe's earliest days, the "mature" versions of these tools described here were built and maintained by Stripe's developer productivity team (often known as "devprod"), which consisted of perhaps 10 engineers by the end of my tenure.

 I've described a lot of fairly-involved custom tooling; building that tooling made sense for Stripe, which was large enough that it made sense to invest a team in building it and, more importantly, in **maintaining** it.
 Stitching together a file watcher and `rsync` in order to synchronize files from a laptop to a remote devbox is easy -- a day's work at most for a basic version.
 The magic of `pay sync` was not the basic functionality, but that it was owned and maintained by a team that invested in observability and ongoing maintenance to make it nearly magical: something that **always** worked, and which users didn't have to think about.
 That work could only be supported by a team with the ongoing resources to maintain the tool.